emnify/product-docs/docs/quickstart/order-sims.md

+---
+description: Step-by-step guide to order emnify SIMs from the SIM Shop
+slug: /order-emnify-sims
+---

-# Order SIMs from the SIM Shop
+# Order emnify SIMs from the SIM Shop

 Here's how you can order SIM cards any time on the emnify Portal.

 <details className="custom-details-troubleshooting">
   <summary>First time ordering SIM cards on emnify?</summary>
-    <p>If you're new to emnify and interested in testing our services free of charge, please refer to our <a href="https://docs.emnify.com/quickstart/getting-started#order-a-free-evaluation-sim-package">Order a free Evaluation SIM package</a> guide.</p>
+    <p>If you're new to emnify and interested in testing our services free of charge, please refer to our <a href="https://docs.emnify.com/#order-a-free-evaluation-sim-package">Order a free Evaluation SIM package</a> guide.</p>
 </details>

 1. [Log in to your emnify account](https://portal.emnify.com/sign).